danilo-archive/pacman-mdp-agent/README.md

 A full report can be found [here](docs/report.pdf).

-The game itself is also modelled as a stochastic variation of the Pac-Man game, meaning that some transitionsare probabilistic.
+The game itself is also modelled as a stochastic variation of the Pac-Man game, meaning that some transitions are probabilistic.
 In the context of the Pac-Man game, the agent has an 80% probability of going in the direction specified by the policy, and a 10% change of going to either direction perpendicular to that.If the agent hits a wall, it will not move.

- The sole file here is mean to be used with Berkley's [Pac-Man Projects ](http://ai.berkeley.edu/project_overview.html).
+ The sole file here is meant to be used with Berkley's [Pac-Man Projects ](http://ai.berkeley.edu/project_overview.html).
 It therefore only contains the logic associated with a MDP agent trying to win the Pac-Man game.